kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 ## Checkpoint

-This is a good place to take a breath and summarise what you have done so far.
+This is an exceelent place to take a breath and summarise what you have done so far.

 * Created a new project and installed dependencies
 * Added three datasets to the project and set up the Kedro Data Catalog to accept it